TS156A - Detector Vevor - Free user manual and instructions

 The Figure 7 on the right shows the knob positions for some often encountered metals.
 If the ALL METALS/DIS knob is in one of these positions, the corresponding metal will be ignored during scanning.
 The specifications or descriptions on the figure are not accurate and are for non-critical reference only.

-To adjust the settings to prevent the metal detector from detecting iron m set both the VOLUME knob and SENS knob at midpoint (or a higher setting).
+- To adjust the settings to prevent the metal detector from detecting iron, set both the VOLUME knob and SENS knob at midpoint (or a higher setting).

-As a test, sweep the iron nail sample across the search coil at a distance about 5 ~cm to 7.5 ~cm , the detector will not beep and the metal pointer will not be but the other metal samples (the three coins) will cause the detector to be the meter pointer to deflect rightwards when they are respectively swept across the search coil.
+- As a test, sweep the iron nail sample across the search coil at a distance of about 5 cm to 7.5 cm.
+The detector will not beep and the metal pointer will not move, but the other metal samples (the three coins) will cause the detector to beep and the meter pointer to deflect rightwards when they are respectively swept across the search coil.

-To have the metal detector ignore nickel metals, set the ALL METALS/DISC knob to about "3 o'clock" (see Figure 9).
-Sweep the nickel across the at a distance of about 5 ~cm to 7.5 ~cm ; the metal detector will not respond to nickel or the iron nail.
+- To have the metal detector ignore nickel metals, set the ALL METALS/DISC knob to about "3 o'clock" (see Figure 9).
+Sweep the nickel across the search coil at a distance of about 5 cm to 7.5 cm; the metal detector will not respond to nickel or the iron nail.
 But it will respond to the other samples.

 DISC

-- To prevent the zinc penny from being detected, set the ALL METALS/DIS knob to about " 5 o'clock " ( see Figure 10 ).
-By now, only the 25-cent s should be detected.
+- To prevent the zinc penny from being detected, set the ALL METALS/DISC knob to about "5 o'clock" (see Figure 10).
+By now, only the 25-cent coins should be detected.

 Note: The discrimination position of aluminum is similar to that of silver.
-So metals will be detected at the same time.
-The discrimination position of gold similar to the nickel setting.
+So these metals will be detected at the same time.
+The discrimination position of gold is similar to the nickel setting.

-Through the above tests, you can quickly know the performance of the detect and know how to use the detector.
+Through the above tests, you can quickly know the performance of the detector and know how to use the detector.

-Tip: During test, the metal sample which you are using must be in motion.
+Tip: During testing, the metal sample which you are using must be in motion.

 After you finish all the tests mentioned above and have set the detector to your need, you can start to detect metallic objects.

 Turn on the detector, and set it in the ALL METALS mode.
-Adjust the SEN a desired sensitivity setting, and be far away from any external interference source.
+Adjust the SENS to a desired sensitivity setting, and be far away from any external interference source.

-During detection, keep the search coil height approximately 3cm to 5cm above ground and parallel to the ground at all times for best detection results, walk as you scan slowly the search coil in a straight line from side to side.
+During detection, keep the search coil height approximately 3 cm to 5 cm above ground and parallel to the ground at all times for best detection results.
+Walk as you scan slowly, moving the search coil in a straight line from side to side.

 Metal detection is a careful, difficult job.
-Because there may be iron nails, m oxides, and metal scraps in soil, it may be necessary to perform detection n times in a same location to get an accurate result, especially in an area wh soil contains complex mineral substance constituents.
+Because there may be iron nails, metal oxides, and metal scraps in soil, it may be necessary to perform detection multiple times in the same location to get an accurate result, especially in an area where the soil contains complex mineral substances.

 Note:

-- Because many factors ( degree of oxidation of metallic object, metal impuri
+- Because many factors (degree of oxidation of metallic object, metal impurities

 - During detection, the search coil must be in motion.
-If the search coil is detector can not detect metal normally.
+If the search coil is stationary, the detector cannot detect metal normally.

 - The detector can work with the earphone (optional).
-To use the earphone insert the plug of the earphone into the earphone jack on the control box, t loudspeaker in the control box will be disabled automatically.
+To use the earphone, insert the plug of the earphone into the earphone jack on the control box; the loudspeaker in the control box will be disabled automatically.

 For safety, do not use earphone near traffic.